-G Adventures for Good: New Hope Vocational Training Restaurant, Siem Reap.
+Your G for Good Moment: New Hope Vocational Training Restaurant, Siem Reap.
 Arrival transfer.
 7 nts aboard the Toum Tiou II Riverboat.
 Cu Chi Tunnels visit (Ho Chi Minh City).
 Vinh Trang Pagoda visit.
 Thoi Son Island cottage industries tour.
 Kien An Cung Pagoda visit (Sa Dec).
 Sam Mountain sunset visit.
 Cyclo tour (Phnom Penh).
 Choeung Ek (Killing Fields) guided tour.
 Tuol Sleng Museum (S-21 Prison) guided tour.
 Koh Chen island visit.
 Vihara and pagoda visit (Kampong Tralach).
 Kampong Chhnang visit.
 Chnok Tru floating village visit.
-Options to cycle to excursions along the way.
 Farewell cocktail and Captain’s Dinner.
 Sunrise tour of Angkor Wat.
 All transport to/from included activities and between destinations.

 Sail the mighty Mekong, explore floating markets and villages, discover Phnom Penh and get to know the locals of Kampong Chhnang, lay eyes on ancient Angkor Wat